AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 Instantiating an ABLModel
 -------------------------

-Typically, ``base_model`` is trained to make predictions on instance-level data, and can not directly utilize sample-level data to train and predict, which is not suitable for most neural-symbolic tasks.
+Typically, ``base_model`` is trained to make predictions on instance-level data, and can not directly utilize example-level data to train and predict, which is not suitable for most neural-symbolic tasks.
 ABL-Package provides the ``ABLModel`` to solve this problem.
-This class serves as a unified wrapper for all ``base_model``, which enables the learning part to train, test, and predict on sample-level data.
+This class serves as a unified wrapper for all ``base_model``, which enables the learning part to train, test, and predict on example-level data.

 Generally, we can simply instantiate an ``ABLModel`` by: